The Local Lifting Property, Property FD, and stability of approximate representations: New examples of (L)LP groups

 In all of the previous examples, the one-relator groups were virtually free-by-cyclic, hence in particular residually finite \cite{vfbc:rf}.
 We now look at an important class of one-relator groups that includes many non-residually finite examples.
-For $m, n \in \mathbb{Z} \setminus \{ 0 \}$, the \emph{Baumslag-Solitar group $BS(m, n)$} is
+For $m, n \in \mathbb{Z} \setminus \{ 0 \}$, the \emph{Baumslag--Solitar group $BS(m, n)$} is

 \begin{remark} Clearly $BS(m, n) \cong BS(n, m) \cong BS(-m, -n)$.
 Moreover, $BS(m, n)$ and $BS(m, -n)$ have a common finite-index subgroup \cite[Lemma 6.1]{bs:commensurable}, so their (L)LP status is the same, by Corollaries \ref{subgp} and \ref{fi cor}.
 Hence for our purposes we may assume that $0 < m \leq n$. \end{remark}